mrnexeon/amazon-bedrock-fastapi/README.md

     sam deploy --guided
     ```

-7. Watch out in the SAM deployment logs for the URL endpoints, e.g.:
+7. **Test the API:** Watch out in the SAM deployment logs for the URL endpoints, e.g.:

     ```bash
     Key                 Endpoint